rmarji/AI-Principles-Book/content/chapters/chapter-7.md

 Yet throughout this capability expansion, the human element remains central.
 You define what matters.
 You establish the values that agents express.
 You maintain the relationships that multiplication extends.
 You exercise the judgment that AI supports but cannot replace.

-In the next chapter, we explore the complementary discipline of collaboration—ensuring that as you multiply your presence through AI, you partner effectively rather than abdicating what makes you valuable.
+In the next chapter, we explore the complementary discipline of collaboration-ensuring that as you multiply your presence through AI, you partner effectively rather than abdicating what makes you valuable.
 The augmented leader achieves more while remaining authentically human.

 ---